 (2) Ensure the establishment, review, and updating of the RSM’s CRP.

-(3) Communicate with the RSM and their designated family member, personal representative, or caregiver regarding non-medical milestones and matters that arise during care, management, and transition.
+(3) Communicate with RSMs and their designated family member, personal representative, or caregiver regarding non-medical milestones and matters that arise during care, management, and transition.

 (4) Assist with the oversight of the RSM’s welfare and quality of life, including updates to the RSM’s CRP.